- 800 AI BioTech companies and 100 corporations that develop drugs

 Technological Advancements Defining the Market

-Insilico Medicine achieved an industry-first fully AI-based Preclinical Candidate.
+Insilico Medicine achieved an industry-first, fully AI-based Preclinical Candidate.
 The initial hypothesis was built via DNN analysis of omics and clinical datasets of patients.
-After that company used its AI PandaOmics engine for target discovery, analyzing all relevant data, including patents and research publications with NLP algorithms.
-In the next step, Insilico has applied its generative chemistry module (Chemistry42) in order to design a library of small molecules that bind to the novel intracellular target revealed by PandaOmics.
+Afterwards, that company used its AI PandaOmics engine for target discovery, analyzing all relevant data including patents and research publications with NLP algorithms.
+In the next step, Insilico applied its generative chemistry module (Chemistry42) to design a library of small molecules that bind to the novel intracellular target revealed by PandaOmics.
 The series of novel small molecules generated by Chemistry42 showed promising target inhibition.
-One particular hit ISM001 demonstrated activity with nanomolar (nM) IC50 values.
+One particular hit, ISM001, demonstrated activity with nanomolar (nM) IC50 values.

 Comparison of Top-50 Leading AI for Drug Discovery Companies Expertise in Drug Discovery R&D

 The United States continues to lead the rest of the world in terms of artificial intelligence for companies and funds that invest in Drug Discovery.
-This is reasonable, given that more than a half of the world’s AI for Drug Discovery companies have their headquarters in USA.
-Comparing with previous periods of 2022, we can observe significant growth of the number of investors in Asia, especially in China.
+This is unsurprising, given that more than half of the world’s AI for Drug Discovery companies have their headquarters in US.
+Compared with previous periods of 2022, we can observe significant growth in the number of investors in Asia, especially in China.
 The United States, Europe, China and UK are leaders by the number of investors in AI in Drug Discovery companies.

 The United States continues to lead the rest of the world in terms of artificial intelligence for companies and funds that invest in Drug Discovery.
-This is reasonable, given that more than a half of the world’s AI for Drug Discovery companies have their headquarters in USA.
-During Q1 2023 we can observe significant growth of the number of investors in Asia, mainly in China.
-The USA, the UK, Canada, and EU remain to be leaders by the number of investors in AI in Pharma companies.
+This is expected, given that more than half of the world’s AI for Drug Discovery companies have their headquarters in US.
+During Q1 2023 we observed significant growth in the number of investors in Asia, mainly in China.
+The US, the UK, Canada, and EU remain to be leaders by the number of investors in AI in Pharma companies.

 Some of the leading pharma executives increasingly see AI as not only a tool for lead identification but also a more general tool to boost biology research and identify new biological targets and develop novel disease models.

-The main focus of AI research for today is still on small molecules as a therapeutic modality.
+The main focus of AI research today is still on small molecules as a therapeutic modality.